Aymen Hussein: Senior team

 In December 2023, he was named in the Iraqi squad for the Asian Cup in Qatar.
 Aymen scored in all three group stages matches, including a brace in a 2–1 victory over Japan which qualified his country to the knockout stages of the Asian tournament.
 That match also recorded the first win for Iraq against Japan since the 1982 Asian Games.
 In the round of 16 match against Jordan, he scored a goal to grant his team a 2–1 lead, before receiving a controversial second yellow card for his celebration, in a match ended in a shock 3–2 defeat for Iraq with Jordan scoring two goals in the stoppage time.

 On 5 September 2024, he scored the only goal in a 1–0 victory over Oman during the third round of the 2026 FIFA World Cup qualification.
 During the match, he sustained an injury that caused internal bleeding and was later taken to Kuwait for treatment.
 Later that year, on 22 December, he netted his nation's first goal in the 26th Arabian Gulf Cup in a 1–0 victory over Yemen.

+On 31 March 2026, Hussein scored the decisive goal assisted by Marko Farji in a 2–1 victory over Bolivia in the 2026 World Cup qualification inter-confederation play-off final, qualifying his nation to the World Cup for the first time since 1986.

+On 1 June, he was named in the 26-man squad for the 2026 FIFA World Cup.
+On 16 June, he scored his country's first goal at the 2026 World Cup, but later netted an own goal as Iraq suffered a 4–1 defeat to Norway.
+He became the second player to score for Iraq at the World Cup, following Ahmed Radhi's goal 40 years earlier.
+He also became the third player in FIFA World Cup history to score a goal and an own goal in the same match, following Ernie Brandts of the Netherlands in 1978 and Mario Mandžukić of Croatia in 2018.
+He sustained an injury during the first half against France which forced him to miss the rest of the tournament.